Skip to main content

 Qualifications

-Applicants must be graduates of an ACPE-accredited pharmacy program and have completed a PharmD or equivalent combination of education and clinical experience.
-Applicants must have a minimum GPA of 3.1 on a 4-point scale.
-For PGY2 residency, applicants must have completed or be on track to complete an ASHP-accredited PGY1 residency.
-Residents must be eligible to work in the U.S. (UUH does not sponsor visas).
-Residents must be eligible for Utah licensure and are expected to obtain temporary licensure at least 2 weeks prior to starting the residency year and be fully licensed as a pharmacist by the Department of Professional Licensing (DOPL) in Utah by September 30th of the program year.
+Applicants must be graduates of an ACPE-accredited college of pharmacy and have completed a PharmD or equivalent experience.
+For PGY2 residency, applicants must be on track for graduation from an ASHP-accredited PGY1 residency.
+Residents must be eligible to work in the state of Utah.
+Residents must be eligible for Utah pharmacist licensure and are expected to obtain temporary Utah licensure by 2 weeks prior to starting the residency year and be fully licensed as a pharmacist in Utah within 90 days of starting the program.

-All residency programs at UUH use the Pharmacy Online Residency Centralized Application Service (PhORCAS) and participate in the ASHP Resident Matching Program.
-No paper applications will be accepted.
-Completed applications in PhORCAS are reviewed, and competitive applicants are invited to a full-day interview.
+All residency programs at University of Utah Health use the Pharmacy Online Residency Centralized Application Service (PhORCAS) and participate in the Resident Matching Program of the American Society of Health-System Pharmacists (ASHP).
 The following items are required:

 • Completed application - apply via PhORCAS